didalgolab/chatgpt-intellij-plugin/README.md

 ## Privacy Policy

 The plugin does not transmit any information or conversation messages to third-party servers.
-All chat message exchanges occur directly between the local PC where the plugin is installed and OpenAI (or Azure OpenAI) servers.
+All chat message exchanges occur directly between the local PC where the plugin is installed and the model provider servers.

 ## License